azadkuh/qhttp/README.md

     see: [README@benchmark](./example/benchmark/README.md)

     * **`nodejs/`**:
     Node.js implementation of `benchmark/` in server mode.
-Provided for comparing `QHttp` with `Node.js` as a RESTFul server.
+Provided for benchmarking `QHttp` with `Node.js` as a RESTFul service app.
     see: [README@nodejs](./example/nodejs/README.md)